microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/drive_get.md

 # Get Drive

 Retrieve the properties and relationships of a [Drive](../resources/drive.md) resource.
-A Drive is the top-level container for a file system.
+A Drive is the top-level container for a file system, such as OneDrive or SharePoint document libraries.
-Graph API allows access to the Drive resource for a user's OneDrive or OneDrive for Business, or SharePoint document libraries.

 ## Permissions